charder001/Project-Tech/README.md

 ## Description

-This repository contains the boilerplate and package.json that's required to run my part of the dating app.
+This repository contains the boilerplate and package.json that's required to run my feature of the dating app.

 ## How to use

-Clone or download the repository and....
+Clone or download the repository and run npm install to download the dependencies.